Pentagon memo says object shot down over Canada was a 'small, metallic balloon'

 "These were decisions based purely and simply on what was in the best interest of the American people," National Security Council coordinator for strategic communications John Kirby said Monday.

-A US official told CNN this past weekend there has been caution inside the administration on the pilot descriptions of the unidentified objects due to the circumstances in which the objects were viewed.
+A US official told CNN over the weekend there has been caution inside the administration on the pilot descriptions of the unidentified objects due to the circumstances in which the objects were viewed.

 "These objects did not closely resemble and were much smaller than the PRC balloon and we will not definitively characterize them until we can recover the debris, which we are working on," a National Security Council spokesperson said.

-The memo says that the object shot down over Alaska on Friday was the "size of a small car" and not similar to the Chinese balloon shot off the coast of South Carolina.
+The memo said that the object shot down over Alaska on Friday was the "size of a small car" and not similar to the Chinese balloon shot off the coast of South Carolina.

-"We have no further details about the object at this time, including the full scope of its capabilities, its purpose, or its origin," the Pentagon memo says.
+"We have no further details about the object at this time, including the full scope of its capabilities, its purpose, or its origin," the Pentagon memo states.

 "It should not be assumed that the events of the past few days are connected," the Pentagon noted in the memo.